 have an acute HIV infection.

 What do my test results mean?

-Depending on your results, your doctor may suggest that you speak with an HIV counselor.
+Depending on your results, your healthcare provider may suggest that you speak with

 How is this test done?

 The test requires a blood sample, which is drawn through a needle from a vein in your